sid146/Quadrotor-2D-State-Estimation/README.md

-# Quadrotor-2D-State-Estimation
+# Quadrotor-2D-LQR and State-Estimation in Matlab
-State Estimation of a 2D quadrotor bt generating noisy sensor data in Matlab
+LQR Control is implemeted using Algebraic Riccatti Equation State Estimation of a 2D quadrotor is done using Kalman filtering. (from generated noisy sensor data)

+quadmain.m is the main file.